edamame852/the-docs/docs/coding-practices/CCNA/lessons/lesson_3.md

 ### 4.3.3 VLAN Trunk!!
 (VERY IMPORTANT!)
 - Important:
     - VLAN Trunk can handle + forward all VLAN frames and all VLAN traffic through one single connection.
     - If VLAN Trunk doesn't exist...
-1 new VLAN needs 1 new swtich port... # of cables will be unmanagable in the long run...
+1 new VLAN needs 1 new switch port... # of cables will be unmanageable in the long run...
 Hence, use **VLAN trunk**!
     - Trunk ports will add VLAN info = VLAN tag to the forwarded data frame.
 - When do we use a tag ?
 Ans: all non-native VLANs's data frame will be tagged!